bilalsul/rzr/README.md

 - Read our Privacy policy, [view here](https://bilalsul.github.io/rzr/privacy)
 - Terms of Use, [view here](https://bilalsul.github.io/rzr/terms)
-- Only requires storage permission to read your `.zip` files
+- The app uses the INTERNET permission to download repository archives and check for new versions on GitHub
 - No tracking, no analytics

 ---